chazzka/clanekforest/clanek.md

 ### Proposed novelty isolation forest enhancement
 In this section, we propose a new approach for making forest detect novel observations.
-The proposed enhancement takes the basic idea of forest of trees with depths, but is taking it further to make supervised novel detection possible.
+The proposed enhancement takes the basic idea of forest of trees with depths but is taking it further to make supervised novel detection possible.
+The basic problem with isolation forest not being able to detect novel observations is caused by the fact that with every new